nautechsystems/nautilus_trader/docs/concepts/execution.md

     - If any client order ID is not recognized or an order report lacks a client order ID, an external order is generated
 - **Position Reconciliation:**
     - Ensure the net position per instrument matches the position reports returned from the venue
+    - If the state resulting from order reconciliation does not match the external state, external orders will be generated to resolve discrepancies

 If reconciliation fails, the system will not continue to start, and an error will be logged.